 Street photography, also sometimes called candid photography, is photography conducted for art or inquiry that features unmediated chance encounters and random incidents.

 Now we know the meaning of urban photography.
-So if we go back to the definition, doesn’t that mean that any kind of photography that taken in urban (city/town) environment can be called urban photography?
+So if we go back to the definition, doesn’t that mean that any kind of photography that is taken in an urban (city/town) environment can be called urban photography?

 The answer is yes.